open-cogsci/osdoc/content/pages/tutorials/capybara.md

   The loop wizard generates full-factorial designs.
 --%

-After clicking 'Ok', you will see that there is a `loop` table with four rows, one for each experimental variable.
+After clicking 'Ok', you will see that there is a LOOP table with four rows, one for each experimental variable.
 There are 150 cycles (=5x5x3x2), which means that we have 150 unique trials.
-Your `loop` table now looks as in %FigStep5.
+Your LOOP table now looks as in %FigStep5.

 %--
 figure:
  id: FigStep5
  source: step5.png
  caption: |
-  The `loop` table at the end of Step 5.
+  The LOOP table at the end of Step 5.
 --%

 ## Step 6: Add items to the trial sequence

 Open *trial_sequence*.
-You will see that the `sequence` is empty.
+You will see that the SEQUENCE is empty.
 It's time to add some items!
 Our basic *trial_sequence* is:

-1. A `sketchpad` to display a central fixation dot for 500 ms.
+1. A SKETCHPAD to display a central fixation dot for 500 ms.
-2. A `sampler` to play an animal sound.
+2. A SAMPLER to play an animal sound.
-3. A `sketchpad` to display an animal picture.
+3. A SKETCHPAD to display an animal picture.
 4. A `touch_response` to collect a response.
-5. A `logger` to write the data to file.
+5. A LOGGER to write the data to file.

 To add these items, simply drag them one by one from the item toolbar onto the *trial_sequence*.
 If necessary, you can open *trial_sequence* and re-order it by dragging the newly added items by their grab-handle (i.e. the four-square icon on the left).
 Once all items are in the correct order, give each of them a sensible name.
 The overview area now looks as shown in %FigStep6.